Demystifying the Clouds: Harnessing Resource Utilization Models for Cost Effective Infrastructure Alternatives

 IEEE Transactions on Cloud Computing

 Lloyd, Wes; Pallickara, Shrideep; David, Olaf; Arabi, Mazdak; Wible, Tyler; and Ditty, Jeffrey, "Demystifying the Clouds: Harnessing Resource Utilization Models for Cost Effective Infrastructure Alternatives" (2016).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 8.